r4ppz/research-repo-docs/docs/research_repo_spec.md

   - On first login, a new user record is created with default role `STUDENT`.

+- **Token Refresh Flow**:
+  - When access token expires, frontend calls `/api/auth/refresh` with the refresh token
+  - Backend validates refresh token against database records (checks expiration)
+  - For security, if a refresh token is used twice (indicating potential theft), all tokens for that user are revoked
+  - Backend generates new access token and new refresh token
+  - Old refresh token is replaced with new one (rotation)
+  - New tokens are returned to frontend for continued session

 - **Manual Role Assignment**:
   - Teacher and admin emails are inserted manually via:
     - Flyway migration